 - Dispute resolution – this function is aimed at addressing issues raised in a complaint through a voluntary process.
 Dispute resolution may include information sharing, facilitated discussions, or mediation in order to reach appropriate solutions.

-- Compliance review – this function investigates whether FMO or DEG complied with their respective policies relevant to the project.
+- Compliance review – this function investigates whether Proparco, DEG, or FMO complied with their respective policies relevant to the project.

 Submit a complaint to the ICM if: